www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

         * [ ] Use domain object based parser as backend for editor and no-code editor, in order to simplify parsing.
             * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
             * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
+            * [ ] Use Java sum type in order to simplify handling of domain object, if needed.
+              This requires sum types to be added to the allowed Java grammar.
     * [ ] Add example of sport lesson assignment as an editor page to webserver.
 * [ ] Make it easier to understand the solution.
     * [ ] Store and show positive reason, why a certain supply was assigned as certain value.